djstallion/skin.mimic.slimstar/README.md

 **1.0.3.1** (15. jan 2015)
 - Skin base updates
 - Only list view is left, other views are removed (for pictures also icon view)
+- All star ratings are now removed from list views

 **1.0.2.1** (14. jan 2015)
 - Black-Blue is default color theme